As more British Columbians choose low carbon transportation options, energy utilities are offering services to support this transition.

 Electric fleet charging rates apply to eligible BC Hydro customers who operate electric fleet vehicles or vessels that they own or lease, such as electric transit bus fleets.
 These rates are for customers who use BC Hydro’s charging service for 150 kW and over.

 In 2020, the BCUC approved BC Hydro's Overnight Rate for overnight fleet charging at a depot and a Demand Transition Rate for in-route charging during fleet operating hours by Order G-67-20.
-The fleet charging rates for BC Hydro were in response to customer requests and to encourage conversion of fleet vehicles and vessels from fossil fuels to electricity.
+These rates were in response to customer requests and to encourage conversion of fleet vehicles and vessels from fossil fuels to electricity.
+BC Hydro’s fleet electrification rates are tied to general rates; when general rates change, fleet charging rates also change.

 Charge Type Description Overnight Rate Demand Transition Rate

-Basic Charge This is a daily amount that partially recovers fixed customer-related costs, including metering, billing, payment processing, collections, and distribution system costs such as electrical lines and transformers. $0.2672/day $0.2672/day
+Basic Charge This is a daily amount that partially recovers fixed customer-related costs, including metering, billing, payment processing, collections, and distribution system costs such as electrical lines and transformers. $0.2882/day $0.2882/day

 Demand Charge This is the rate at which electricity is used.
 Peak demand is the highest rate of electricity use during a period of time.
 Electricity use is measured per month or every two months and customers are billed for their highest point of electricity consumption.
 Free between 10 p.m. and 6 a.m.